mwakidenis/portfolio/README.md

-# 🚀 Marklewis Mutugi — Developer Portfolio✨😁
+# 🚀 Mwaki Denis — Developer Portfolio✨😁

 Welcome to the official repository of my developer portfolio!
 A modern, sleek, and fully responsive personal website built using **Vite + React + TypeScript**, styled with **Tailwind CSS** and enhanced with **shadcn/ui** components.